reflex-dev/reflex-web/blog/2025-01-10-displaying-data.md

 Reflex provides advanced features such as:
 - Real-time updates: Easily refresh parts of your UI based on state changes
-- With over 60 built-in components, including data_table, slider, and button, you can effortlessly manage interactivity and create engaging, dynamic apps
+- With over 60 built-in components, including `data_table`, `slider`, and `button`, you can effortlessly manage interactivity and create engaging, dynamic apps
 - Automatic reactivity: With Reflex, any changes in your Python code directly affect the user interface in real-time

 Example: Here's how you can create a simple interactive table that updates in real-time with Reflex: